 Where to begin when one wants to name places to see and things to do in this extraordinary city … which like few others combines modern life with lively history?
-There is Munich’s old town where 850 years of history are showing off, there is the Marienplatz (Marien Square) where three times each day thousands of people are spell bound when the world famous Glockenspiel (carillon) starts it’s beautiful song.
+There is Munich’s old town where 850 years of history are showing off, there is the Marienplatz (Marien Square) where three times each day thousands of people are spellbound when the world famous Glockenspiel (carillon) starts its beautiful song.
 Visit and marvel at the Frauenkirche, the town’s landmark; do not miss the Hofbrauhaus and find out why the Munchner (inhabitants of Munich) don’t want to miss out on their “Brotzeit” (a meal or snack consisting of bread, cold cuts, cheese and so on, usually enjoyed between breakfast and lunch).
 Visit the Residence, Nymphenburg Palace and Park, Hall of Fame and all the other sights in Munich which are included in your comprehensive sightseeing package.
 Many guests ask us about the option to visit Dachau Memorial Site which is located just outside of Munich.
 This can also be arranged for that day if you contact is in advance and let us know.

 DAY 5 Escorted Coach tour to Neuschwanstein Castle and Linderhof Palace

 Your all-day, escorted coach tour will first take you to Oberammergau for a photo stop.
 The coach will then take you to Linderhof Palace, the “Royal Villa” of Ludwig II.
-Visit this beautiful furnished castle and the park.
+Visit this beautifully furnished castle and the park.
 Admission to Linderhof Palace and Neuschwanstein Castle is included in the price of the tour.
 The picture of Neuschwanstein is probably present in everybody’s mind but certainly for those traveling along the Romantic Road.
 Be prepared that reality will surpass all pictures and imaginations.
-Neuschwanstein seems to be taken out of a fairy tale!
+Neuschwanstein seems to be taken out of a fairytale!
 Seeing the castle from the outside is unforgettable, a tour of the interior, which was originally built for one famous inhabitant, will make the picture perfect!
 But make sure to take some time to explore the castle grounds.
 The view of Neuschwanstein from the bridge behind the Castle is like no other!
 PLEASE NOTE: if you have been on the escorted coach tour to the Royal Castles before it is also possible to change this to a different tour from Munich.

 Day 6 Salzburg

 This tour is an ideal opportunity to follow in the footsteps of Maria von Trapp while taking in local historical sights both from the city of Salzburg and also the picturesque lakes and mountains surrounding the city.
-After the tour you may want to walk across the Salzach River to take a look at Mozart’s birth house and the small shopping streets in the area.
+After the tour, you may want to walk across the Salzach River to take a look at Mozart’s birth house and the small shopping streets in the area.
 Here you also find a wide choice of restaurants for dinner.

 Day 7 Vienna

-In about 2 hours and 40 minutes the high-speed “Rail Jet” (RJ) will take you throughout Austria, from Salzburg to Vienna located in the east of Austria, close to the borders to Czech Republic, Slovakia and Hungary.
+In about 2 hours and 40 minutes, the high-speed “Rail Jet” (RJ) will take you throughout Austria, from Salzburg to Vienna located in the east of Austria, close to the borders to the Czech Republic, Slovakia and Hungary.
 The price of your tour package already includes the 48 hour Vienna Card.
-With this card you enjoy more than 200 discounts in Vienna, at museums and sights, theaters and concerts, in shops, cafes, restaurants and also the “Heurige” wine taverns.
-But most importantly with this card you also enjoy unlimited free public transportation within Vienna.
+With this card, you will enjoy more than 200 discounts in Vienna, at museums and sights, theaters and concerts, in shops, cafes, restaurants and also the “Heurige” wine taverns.
+But most importantly with this card, you also enjoy unlimited free public transportation within Vienna.
 Even though your hotel is located in the City Center it is great to have the option to take the subway, a street-car or a public bus.
-On your first day in Vienna you may want to visit the Imperial Palace, for example, the “Hofburg Vienna”, the center of the former Habsburg Empire.
+On your first day in Vienna, you may want to visit the Imperial Palace, for example, the “Hofburg Vienna”, the center of the former Habsburg Empire.
 The Palace was Sisi´s Imperial home and household, and the Imperial Apartments, the Sisi Museum and the Silver Collection can be visited here.
-At the Vienna Hofburg you also find the Spanish Riding School where you may want to watch a performance or join a practice session and also the Old Town Hall which is close by.
-In immediate walking distance of the Hofburg you will find the State Opera House, definitely one of the world’s most famous Opera Houses where the Vienna Opera Ball takes place every year.
+At the Vienna Hofburg, you will also find the Spanish Riding School where you may want to watch a performance or join a practice session and also the Old Town Hall which is close by.
+In the immediate walking distance of the Hofburg you will find the State Opera House, definitely one of the world’s most famous Opera Houses where the Vienna Opera Ball takes place every year.
 St. Stephen’s Cathedral is the seat of the Archbishop of Vienna and it is a “must see” as well as smaller churches like the “Universitatskirche” (Jesuits Church) and the “Peterskirche” (St. Peter’s Church).